allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 ### Ubiquitous language in tests

-In Domain—driven Design “ubiquitous language” means a common, consistent language between developers and project stakeholders.
-We’ve taken this idea a step further and decided that our integration tests will share a common context, so developers can better understand the system under test and more easily discuss about it.
+In Domain-driven Design “ubiquitous language” means a common, consistent language between developers and project stakeholders.
+We’ve taken this idea a step further and decided that our integration tests will share a common context, so developers can better understand the system under test and more easily discuss it.

 Just like in BDD, every test should be a short story of a user performing an action.
 Instead of naming users and entities with _ad hoc_ identifiers like `ABC`, `123` or `foo` we decided to introduce meaningful characters.
 To make them easy to distinguish and remember, each one of them has some unique traits.
 We reuse these characters in multiple tests.
 This helps us to quickly understand a test, just by checking which characters it uses.

-First step of finding characters was to choose a domain well—known to all of the team members.
-Picking a pop—culture domain has a benefit that we can use examples straight from our code base to explain some concepts to our Product Owner or people outside our team.
+First step of finding characters was to choose a domain well-known to all of the team members.
+Picking a pop-culture domain has the benefit that we can use examples straight from our code base to explain some concepts to our Product Owner or people outside our team.
 In our case we’ve considered: James Bond movies, Marvel comics universe and the Witcher books.
 Finally we’ve picked the Lord of the Rings, because everyone read the books or watched the movies.

-Once we’ve picked the domain, we needed to select characters that will suit our needs.
+Once we’ve picked the domain, we needed to select characters that would suit our needs.
 They should be easy to remember and have traits that can be connected to application's domain.
 There should be a few characters, and every character should have some unique set of attributes.
 After some time developers remember that these characters’ names have special meaning in context of usage.
 They can be easily reused in many tests, which removes unnecessary code duplication.